THE HISTORY OF

 “We do not know one promise these men made, one pledge they gave, one word they spoke; but we do know they summed up and perfected, by one supreme act, the highest virtues of men and citizens.
 For love of country they accepted death, and thus resolved all doubts, and made immortal their patriotism and their virtue.”

 – James A. Garfield, May 30, 1868, Arlington National Cemetery

 Originally called Decoration Day, from the early tradition of decorating graves with flowers, wreaths and flags, Memorial Day is a day for remembrance of those who have died in service to our country.
 It was first widely observed on May 30, 1868 to commemorate the sacrifices of Civil War soldiers, by proclamation of Gen. John A. Logan of the Grand Army of the Republic, an organization of former Union sailors and soldiers.

-Memorial Day is celebrated at Arlington National Cemetery each year with a ceremony in which a small American flag is placed on each grave.
+Memorial Day is commemorated at Arlington National Cemetery each year with a ceremony in which a small American flag is placed on each grave.
 Traditionally, the President or Vice President lays a wreath at the Tomb of the Unknown Soldier.
-About 5,000 people attend the ceremony annually.